FourThievesVinegar/solderless-microlab/docs/assembly-control-unit.md

 **Assembly:**

 - Gently fold over the GPIO wires as much as possible, then attach the touchscreen to the Pi.
 If you find the headers are too tall, you can attempt to cut them shorter but this can cause problems as the insides are delicate and not designed for this.
-You may need shorder headers in this case.
+You may need shorter headers in this case.
 - Place the lid on top of the Control Unit box, slightly overhanging the front, then slide it toward the back so that the tabs on the lid fit into the slots on the box.
 Align the screw holes on each and secure the lid in place using the 16mm screws.

 🥳 YAY! ✨🦄✨ You did it! 💖